uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

 Check your version of python: ``python --version``

 If your version of python is not 2.7.3, try to locate an existing version of python 2.7.3.
 Then, make sure that this version of python is defaulted to be used first.
-You may need to add a line similar to your user profile, such as ``//home/username/.bashrc``
+You may need to add a line to your user profile.
+Your user profile may be located in ``//home/username/.bashrc`` or a similar file.
-Then, log out and log back in.

 For bardeen, the line you need to add is::

     export PATH=//share/apps/EPD_64bit/epd_free-7.3-2-rh5-x86_64/bin:$PATH

+Then, log out and log back in.

 For platforms with the "module" system like stampede or DLX, check which modules are available (``module avail``) and add a line something like::